dakoncic/MyFeatures/README.md

 I've found that planning my day or week in advance improves my productivity.
 But manually writing to-do lists repeatedly can become annoying, and eventually I stop doing it.
-I needed a solution to be more productive and disciplined without the constant effort of manual planning, a tool that acts like a personal assistant, consistently reminding me of my tasks.
+I needed a solution to be more productive and disciplined without the constant effort of manual planning, a tool that acts like a personal assistant, consistently reminding me of my obligations.

 To solve this problem, I made an app to help organize daily activities better.